 Strength training programs involve several key components, and one of the most significant components is volume.
 Volume has been the subject of extensive research, and there has been a lot of discourse online about volume.
-In this article, I aim to provide you with an overview of the research on volume and offer recommendations to help you design strength programs that are tailored to your needs.
+This article aims to provide an overview of the research on volume and offer recommendations to help design individualised strength programs.

 Introduction